dickhardt/openid-provider-commands/openid-provider-commands-1_0-00.md

   +--------------------------- delete ----------------------------------------------+
 ```

+†The transition from **suspended** to **archived** is an extension to the ISO standard.

-## Lifecycle Command Success Response
+## Success Response

-When an RP successful processes a lifecycle command, the RP returns an HTTP 200 Ok and a JSON object containing **account_state** set to the state of the account after processing.
+When an RP successful processes an Account Command, the RP returns an HTTP 200 Ok and a JSON object containing `account_state` set to the state of the Account after processing.

-Following is a non-normative response to a successful **activate** command:
+Following is a non-normative response to a successful Activate Command:

 ```json
 {